gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

-This feature is especially useful when dealing with Ivy repositories.
+This feature is especially useful when dealing with Ivy repositories, as it is a generalized form of Ivy's `changingPattern` concept.

 ### Tooling API exposes information on a project's publications